 While the initial setup provides a solid foundation, addressing potential issues is important to further maximize the performance and security of their Pro Mosquitto installation on AWS.

-Request a free trial license of the Pro edition of Eclipse Mosquitto to set up your own EC2 instance.
-The 30-day on-premises trial period includes basic MQTT HA configuration and access to numerous advanced features.
+Request a free Cedalo MQTT Platform trial to obtain a Pro Edition for Eclipse Mosquitto on-premises license and set up your own EC2 instance.
+The trial includes basic MQTT HA configuration and access to numerous advanced features.
 To set up the environment and create a cluster, refer to this step-by-step tutorial.